 Our approach is to jointly infer the most likely words in the utterance along with the identity of the intended visual referent in a unified multimodal stochastic decoding framework.
 This approach has been implemented in an on-line, real-time multimodal processing system.
 Visual scene analysis reaches into the core of the speech recognition search algorithm and steers search paths towards more likely word sequences.
 The semantic content of partially decoded spoken utterances, in complement, feed back to the visual system and drive a dynamic model of visual attention.
 As processing proceeds, linguistic and visual information mutually reinforce each other, sharpening both linguistic and visual hypotheses as sensory evidence accumulates.
-We show that the integration of visual context leads to substantial improvements in speech recognition and understanding accuracy.
-We believe that the strategic introduction of cross-module bridges may be an important design principle in a wide range of applications beyond the specific system presented.
+We show that in contrast to modular approaches to integration, early integration leads to substantial improvement in speech recognition and understanding accuracy.
+We believe that the strategic introduction of cross-module bridges may be an important design principal in a wide range of applications beyond the specific system presented.

 After providing some background remarks, we introduce the task we used for our experiments.
-Section 3 provides an overview of our approach.
+Section 3 provides an overview of our approach to integration of visual context into speech recognition.
 Subsequent sections provide details on aspects of this approach, followed by experimental evaluations.